mahammadpatel635/rizwanwebstudio-app/README.md

 # rizwanwebstudio-app
-"This is a Progressive Web App project built for Rizwan Web Studio using Hostinger Horizon."
+"This is a Progressive Web App project built for Rizwan Web Studio using Hostinger